jhanditye/LandingPage/README.md

   - The email address is not formatted correctly

 Important Checks
--Is the webiste accessible?
+- Is the webiste accessible?
 (Check)
 - Is the final user interface easy to interact with?
 (Check)
 - Has all code been refactored to ease maintanence and readability?
 (Check)
 - Have CSS adjustments been made to the code for different browsers?